conduktor/conduktor-docs/docs/gateway/demos/security/oauth.md

 <TabItem value="Output">

 ```
-[2024-01-31 08:45:06,379] WARN [Principal=:f3e0ecec-42d0-455e-88aa-5db45560c160]: Expiring credential expires at Wed Jan 31 08:46:06 CET 2024, so buffer times of 60 and 300 seconds at the front and back, respectively, cannot be accommodated.
-We will refresh at Wed Jan 31 08:45:55 CET 2024. (org.apache.kafka.common.security.oauthbearer.internals.expiring.ExpiringCredentialRefreshingLogin)
+[2024-02-14 03:42:08,472] WARN [Principal=:f3e0ecec-42d0-455e-88aa-5db45560c160]: Expiring credential expires at Wed Feb 14 03:43:08 CET 2024, so buffer times of 60 and 300 seconds at the front and back, respectively, cannot be accommodated.
+We will refresh at Wed Feb 14 03:42:56 CET 2024. (org.apache.kafka.common.security.oauthbearer.internals.expiring.ExpiringCredentialRefreshingLogin)
 __consumer_offsets
 _acls
 _auditLogs